mocherfaoui/feedback-app/README.md

 ## Step 2: Create an .env file

 In this step, you will have to create an `.env` file at the root of the directory, so that you can provide your environment variables.
-You can also rename the `.env.example` to `.env`
+You can also rename the `.env.example` to `.env` and fill it with your credentials.

 ### Variables